project-gemmi/gemmi/docs/sym.rst

 We also tabulated alternative names.
 For now this only includes new standard names introduced in 1990's by the IUCr committee.
-For example, the space-group no. 39 is now officially, in the Volume A of the `International Tables <http://it.iucr.org/>`_, named Aem2 not Abm2.
+For example, the space group no. 39 is now officially, in the Volume A of the `International Tables <http://it.iucr.org/>`_, named Aem2 not Abm2.
 Most of the crystallographic software (as well as the Volume B of the Tables)